SolidBlock-cn/extshape/UpdateLog-en.md

 ### 2.1.3

 - Adjusted the sorting of some items in the Creative inventory.
 Some items that already exist in Building Blocks will not be displayed in Natural.
+- Fixed the incorrect textures.
+- While avoiding wooden wall recipes, recipes for copper wall and waxed copper walls are also avoided, to avoid conflict with the new version copper trapdoor.

 ### 2.1.2